 You always need to compensate for that extra bend angle during the bending operation.
 For example, if you need a 90-degree bend, you may set the tool to produce an 89-degree bend.
 So that after spring back correction, you get your 90-degree bend.

 The spring-back angle depends on the types of material used, the material composition, especially the carbon content.
 If the carbon content is more, you will have less spring back.
 It also depends on the tool shape, sheet metal inner bend radius, etc.

 There are basically three types of bending used extensively.
 However, there are some other types of bending processes also.
 But discussing all those in a single article could be too much.
 I will post different articles on all those processes.

 - Air Bending

 Air bending means the sheet metal part is in the air when the bend is performed.
 Please look into the below picture.
-It shows that only at two-point the part is touching the die.
+It shows that only at two-point is the part touching the die.
 When the punch is coming in contact with the part, it is still in the air.
-That is why is called air bending.
-In case of air bending V shape and U, shape parts only can be fabricated
+That is why it is called air bending.
+In the case of air bending V shape and U, shape parts only can be fabricated.

-Since the air bending is done on the air, and there is a very little surface point of contact between the part and die surface, it is very difficult to control the angle.
-Often in air bending, the angle variation is up to +/- 0.5 degree.
+Since the air bending is done on the air, and there is minimal surface contact between the part and die surface, it is tough to control the angle.
+Often in air bending, the angle variation is up to +/- 0.5 degrees.
 But In air bending, you can choose a wide variety of angles from the same too set.